RCmags/ADNS3080_frame_capture/README.md

 ## References

+Credit goes to:
-Credit goes to [Lauszus](https://github.com/Lauszus/ADNS3080) for the inspiration.
-The script is largely based on his work.
+- [Lauszus](https://github.com/Lauszus/ADNS3080) for the inspiration.
+The python script is largely based on his work.
+- [EllieOwen]](https://github.com/EllieOwen) for the original processing sketch.